Checkbox

 Research/evidence

-We tested the checkbox component on a "In consultation Comment Collection" prototype in 2021.
+We tested the checkbox component on an "In consultation Comment Collection" prototype in 2021.
 Users understood the purpose of the checkbox and were able to use it.

 Our checkboxes are based on the GOV.UK Design System.
 Read more about how GOV.UK developed and tested them.